-This paper aims, on the one hand, to investigate the impact of corruption on economic diversification in 11 oil-abundant MENA countries (Algeria, Bahrain, Iran, Iraq, Kuwait, Libya, Oman, Qatar, Saudi Arabia, United Arab Emirates, and Yemen) and three successful diversifiers (Canada, Norway and Malaysia) over the period 1996-2019 by using the Arellano-Bond difference GMM estimator that is effective in addressing the endogeneity problem and, on the other hand, to reveal how much the level of economic diversification will increase if MENA oil exporters will have control of corruption scores similar to that of a successful diversifier like Canada.
-In line with the literature, the findings indicate that control of corruption exhibits a statistically significant negative effect on diversification index (in other words, higher control of corruption leads to more diversification, since a high diversification score indicates a low level of diversification).
+This paper aims, on the one hand, to investigate the impact of corruption on economic diversification in 11 oil-abundant MENA countries (Algeria, Bahrain, Iran, Iraq, Kuwait, Libya, Oman, Qatar, Saudi Arabia, the UAE, and Yemen) and three successful diversifiers (Canada, Norway, and Malaysia) over the period 1996-2019 using the Arellano-Bond difference GMM estimator that is effective in addressing the endogeneity problem.
+On the other hand, the paper aims to reveal how much the level of economic diversification will increase if MENA oil exporters have control of corruption scores similar to that of a successful diversifier like Canada.
+In line with the literature, the findings indicate that control of corruption exhibits a statistically significant negative effect on the diversification index (in other words, higher control of corruption leads to more diversification, since a high diversification score indicates a low level of diversification).
 Estimations show that higher oil rents lead to poor diversification in oil-exporting MENA countries while they appear to contribute to economic diversification in the peer group of countries.
-Moreover, agriculture, industry and services seem to be strongly and positively influenced by control of corruption.
+Moreover, agriculture, industry, and services seem to be strongly and positively influenced by control of corruption.
 The joint impact of control of corruption and oil rents is effective in boosting economic diversification in MENA oil exporters.
-High human development, innovation, private sector credit and political stability are of paramount importance in accelerating economic diversification in these countries.
+High human development, innovation, private sector credit, and political stability are of paramount importance in accelerating economic diversification in these countries.

 This paper goes beyond the current state of the literature by estimating two models before and after replacing MENA oil exporters' control of corruption scores with those of Canada.
-Before the replacement, control of corruption appears to be negatively and significantly linked to the diversification index at the 5% level of significance in oil-rich MENA countries; an increase of 1% in control of corruption leads to a decline of 0.16% in diversification in these countries (in other words there will be an increase of 0.16% in economic diversification if control of corruption increases by 1% since a low diversification score indicates a high level of diversification).
-Then, after the replacement, control of corruption appears to display a significant negative impact on the diversification index at the 1% level of significance in MENA oil exporters; an increase of 1% in control of corruption leads to a decline of 0.69% in diversification in these countries (in other words there will be an increase of 0.69% in economic diversification if control of corruption increases by 1% since a low diversification score indicates a high level of diversification).
-Therefore, the rate of improvement in diversification brought by replacing MENA oil exporters' control of corruption scores with those of Canada is 0.53%.
+Before the replacement, control of corruption appears to be negatively and significantly linked to the diversification index at the five percent level of significance in oil-rich MENA countries; an increase of one percent in control of corruption leads to an 0.16 percent decline in diversification in these countries (in other words, there will be an 0.16 percent increase in economic diversification if control of corruption increases by one percent since a low diversification score indicates a high level of diversification).
+Then, after the replacement, control of corruption appears to display a significant negative impact on the diversification index at the one percent level of significance in MENA oil exporters; a one percent increase in control of corruption leads to an 0.69 percent decline in diversification in these countries (in other words, there will be an 0.69 percent increase in economic diversification if control of corruption increases by one percent since a low diversification score indicates a high level of diversification).
+Therefore, the rate of improvement in diversification brought on by replacing MENA oil exporters' control of corruption scores with those of Canada is 0.53 percent.
 Closing the control of corruption gap determines how quickly MENA oil exporters can promote economic diversification.

-The main point, which is the most important contribution of the paper, is showing how much MENA oil exporters need to increase their scores of control of corruption to catch up with those of Canada in order to accelerate the process of economic diversification.
+The most significant contribution of the paper is that it shows how much MENA oil exporters need to increase their control of corruption scores to catch up with those of Canada in order to accelerate the process of economic diversification.
 The results reveal that non-GCC countries need to exert much more effort compared to GCC countries in order to catch up with Canada's control of corruption level.
-Therefore, most non-GCC countries must first address the serious problem of instability since the more unstable the environment is, the more corruption becomes extremely difficult to control and deal with.
+Furthermore, most non-GCC countries must first address the serious problem of instability since the more unstable the environment, the harder it is to control and handle corruption.